Toddbrook Reservoir: 2019 incident

 It was reported on 7 August that a representative of the Canal & River Trust had told residents, at a meeting on 6 August, that the whole of the reservoir, including the dam, would be completely reconstructed, in a project that would span a number of years.
 However, in May 2021 the Trust published an engineering and environmental report indicating that only remediation work was planned.
 The core of the dam would be increased in height; extra means to reduce the water level in the reservoir when necessary would be provided; the failed spillways would be grassed over and replaced with a weir and new spillway at the northern end of the structure.
 The work will be carried out by contractors Kier Group and overseen by civil engineers Mott MacDonald.
 The intended start date for the work is spring 2022, for completion in summer 2024.
 While the work is in progress, high-volume pumps will remain on the site to manage reservoir water levels.
 Finally, there will be changes to the inlet from Todd Brook, at the east end of the reservoir, to improve resilience against high water levels after heavy rainfall.

 In September 2019, the then Secretary of State, Theresa Villiers, commissioned a review of the incident.
 She appointed Professor David Balmforth to study the cause, prevention, prediction and lessons to be learnt.
 Professor Balmforth made 22 recommendations, which the government accepted.
 Balmforth was also commissioned to lead a second-stage review, with a wider remit of reservoir safety legislation and implementation.
 In parallel with Balmforth's review, the owners and maintainers of the dam, the Canal & River Trust, commissioned Dr Andrew Hughes to seek the reasons for the incident.
 His 77-page report stated that "there were indications, that an experienced reservoir engineer should have identified, of the flaws in the design and the potential for a problem to exist and develop."

-Extensive repair work to the dam, expected to complete in 2024, was undertaken after the incident.
+Extensive £15 million repair work to the dam, expected to complete in late 2024, was undertaken after the incident.
+Weather and ground conditions delayed the work.
+As of May 2025, the expectation was that the reservoir would be refilled over the winter of 2025–26 with the final cleanup of the site being complete by mid-2026.